-Total assets at the end of fiscal year 2019 were \$135 million compared to \$144 million at the end of fiscal year 2018, representing a decrease of \$9 million.
+Total assets at the end of fiscal year 2020 were \$140 million compared to \$135 million at the end of fiscal year 2019, representing an increase of \$5 million.

-Current assets decreased from \$70 million as of June 30, 2018 to \$58.4 million as of June 30, 2019, representing a decrease of \$11.6 million.
-This decrease resulted from a decrease in Pooled Cash that stemmed directly from the timing and frequency of funds transfers.
+Current assets decreased from \$58.4 million as of June 30, 2019 to \$57.9 million as of June 30, 2020, representing a decrease of \$0.5 million.
+This decrease resulted from a decrease in Accounts Receivable that stemmed directly from the timing and frequency of funds transfers.

-Current assets were also affected by a \$3.8 million increase in retailer accounts receivable.
+Current assets were also affected by a \$16.3 million decrease in retailer accounts receivable.
 Retailer accounts receivable primarily represents amounts due from retailer for ticket sales less commissions and prizes paid by the collections from lottery retailers at fiscal year-end.

 Pooled cash consists of deposits held by the State Treasurer in the State Treasurer's Short-Term Investment Fund (STIF).
 The STIF has the general characteristics of a demand deposit account in that participants may deposit additional cash at any time and may withdraw cash at any time without prior notice or penalty.
 All deposits are combined with other state agencies and invested by the State Treasurer until needed to cover disbursements.
 Investments are limited to those authorized for the State's General Fund, pursuant to NC General Statute 147-69.1.
-Interest earned of \$1.45 million on these balances is recorded as nonoperating revenue.
+Interest earned of \$1.16 million on these balances is recorded as nonoperating revenue.
 Earnings on the accounts are credited on a monthly basis.
 The allocable share of the revenues arising from State Treasurer's Securities Lending Collateral program transactions are also included as nonoperating revenue.

-The NCEL's investment in capital assets, net of accumulated depreciation in 2019 was \$3 million representing a \$1 million increase over 2018.
+The NCEL's investment in capital assets, net of accumulated depreciation in 2020 was \$2.5 million representing a \$0.5 million decrease from 2019.
 The investment in capital assets includes game equipment, data processing equipment, telephone equipment, software and fixtures.
 The capitalization of all items including equipment, computers, and furniture follows the Office of the State Controller's (OSC) policy.
-The NCEL defines capital assets as assets with an initial unit cost of \$5,000 or greater and an estimated useful life of two or more years - except in the case of software where the initial unit cost threshold is \$100,000.
+NCEL defines capital assets as assets with an initial unit cost of \$5,000 or greater and an estimated useful life of two or more years - except in the case of software where the initial unit cost threshold is \$100,000.
 Capital assets are carried at cost less accumulated depreciation.